 We recognise Information Age readers have a wealth of knowledge on a wide variety of technology and business topics.

-Our readers are welcome to submit articles to be considered for publication in Information Age.
+Our readers, as well as business heads, are welcome to submit articles to be considered for publication in Information Age.

 Opinion pieces establish writers as leaders in our industry and as such, we are selective as to what we publish.